Center for Ministry

 What if I have to miss a retreat or peer group meeting?

-In an effort to steward the space and resources of this grant well, we expect all participants to honor their commitments to full participation in all program activities, including retreats and peer group meetings.
-As part of their application process, applicants are given retreat dates to ensure that they can be present for the entirety of each.
+In an effort to steward the space and resources of this grant well, we expect all participants to honor their commitments to full participation in all program activities, including retreats and group meetings.
+As part of their application process, applicants are given dates for the opening retreat and will work with their cohort to set the dates for the closing retreat, to ensure that they can be present for the entirety of each.
 However, we understand that sometimes unforeseen absences will occur.
-Participants may miss only one retreat and up to 20% of peer group meetings due to unavoidable emergencies, and they must notify the program director as soon as possible should this be necessary.
+Participants may miss up to 20% of peer group meetings due to unavoidable emergencies, and they must notify the program director as soon as possible should this be necessary.
 Any participant with additional absences or who fails to notify the program director of absences will be dismissed from the program.

 What will the retreats be like?